markNZed/processism-react-three/storyboard.md

 ### 3.6.2.
 Animation
 Lines representing relations dynamically appear and disappear across different levels of entities.
 ### 3.6.3.
 Narration
-Let's imagine we have chosen our fundamental entities.
-Now, we can observe the dynamic of their relationships.
-As we explained earlier, there are internal relations within the boundary of an entity, and there are external relations with entities outside that boundary.

-First, let’s focus on the external relations of our fundamental entities.
-Watch as arcs appear between these fundamental entities, representing their external connections.
-Now, we’ll shift our perspective to the intermediate entities.
-Notice how the internal relations within these intermediate entities are highlighted, forming a network of interactions within each entity.
-Finally, let’s look at our topmost entity.
-Here, the internal relations within this entity are displayed, which also serve as external relations for the intermediate entities.

-What we see now are three distinct scales of processes, each with its own set of relations.
-These scales remind us that processes can operate on multiple levels simultaneously, and each level has its own dynamics.
-By understanding these different scales, we can better appreciate the complexity and interconnectedness of the systems we observe.
+For this scene, let's assume that we’ve chosen our fundamental entities, let’s explore the dynamics of their relationships at different scales.
+Imagine arcs or lines representing the interactions between these entities appearing and disappearing dynamically.

+At the fundamental level, we see external relations between individual entities.
+These connections represent direct interactions between fundamental units.

+Next, we focus on the intermediate entities formed by the accumulation of these fundamental units.
+Here, we observe the internal relationships between the components of these intermediate entities.
+These interactions shape the behavior and properties of the larger group.

+Finally, we observe the topmost entity, the larger system that encompasses all the smaller entities.
+This interconnected network of relations across different levels reminds us that processes occur simultaneously at multiple scales, with each level influencing and being influenced by interactions at other levels.

+This illustration reminds us that processes operate simultaneously on multiple levels.
+The interactions at each scale influence and are influenced by interactions at other levels, reinforcing the interconnected nature of processes.

 ## 3.7.
 Scene: System
 ### 3.7.1.
 Objective